5l1v3r1/Sonarr-wiki/Quality Profiles.md

 Existing file exists at HDTV 720p.
 If a Bluray720p release is found it will be grabbed because the cutoff has not been met

 ##### Scenario 3 #####
 Existing file exists at WEBDL 720p.
-If a Bluray720p release is found it will be grabbed because the cutoff has been met.
+If a Bluray720p release is found it will not be grabbed because the cutoff has been met.

 ## Advanced Examples ##
 These examples show the power of a quality profile that has had the quality orders adjusted, they should only be used if you understand the pros and cons of this action.